-- New printable weekly spreads each week (reprint and reuse the ones that worked particularly well for you as many times as you want!)
+- New printable weekly spreads (reprint and reuse the ones that worked particularly well for you as many times as you want!)

-- Lettering practice sheets and doodling tutorials every two weeks (work on your creativity)
+- Doodling tutorials every month (work on your creativity)

 - Printable stickers every month (unique designs just for Patrons)

 - Early access to all my monthly setups

 Moreover, there will be a lot of person-to-person interaction, our own private Facebook group, and …. every tier is eligible to participate in our quarterly giveaway (that sometimes might even include an Archer and Olive journal!)